Continuum: What Do We Say When Things Are Okay?

 Often I forget that life exists on a continuum.

 Let’s take a single moment: right now.
-Sit back, close your eyes, think about your life, and allow your mind to let the thoughts come in naturally, without targeting anything specific…
+Sit back, close your eyes, think about your life, and let your mind allow thoughts naturally, without targeting anything specific … Ready?
+Go!

-We get heaps of praise for saying a new word or behaving well at the dinner party.
-Because we get an A+ on the test or run the race fastest.
+Heaps of praise for saying a new word or behaving well at the dinner party.
+For an A+ on the test or running fastest in the race.

 “You have to clean your room!”
 “You need to get your grades up.”
 “You’re not trying hard enough.”

 We grow, we get jobs, and this continues.
-You’re acknowledged for achievement or lack thereof, but not so much for chugging along nicely under the radar.
+You’re acknowledged for achievement or lack thereof, but not so much for anything in between.
+Certainly not for serenely chugging along beneath the radar.

 We don’t hear things like:

-“Hey, I just wanted to point out you’re going about things in a completely prosaic and acceptable manner.
+“Hey, I just wanted to point out you’re going about things in a completely prosaic, productive, and acceptable manner.
 That is all.”

-Instead, we receive feedback on the good or bad.
-I’m not pointing this out to condemn it or even say it should change—it’s culture.
-It is what it is.
+I’m not pointing this out to condemn it or even say it should change—it’s just culture.
+Perhaps it just is what it is.

-When my book’s progress is simply moving along and there’s no other writing news to report, I immediately want to plunge myself into a world of “not-good-enoughs” where a lack of gold stars sends me to minor panic and berating self-talk.
+When my book’s progress is simply moving along and there’s no news to report, I immediately want to plunge myself into a world of “not-good-enoughs” where a lack of gold stars—a lack of measurable achievement (by stars, no less!)—sends me to minor panic and berating self-talk.

-Even in relationships, if things seem normal and healthy I begin to wonder…what’s wrong?
+In relationships, even, when things seem normal and healthy I begin to wonder … what’s wrong?
 What horror awaits an almost certainly-doomed happiness?

-(Sidenote: Have you ever asked for an update on your friend’s relationship with their significant other and they say, “Yeah, things are great!”?
-Isn’t that boring?)
+(Sidenote: Have you ever asked for an update on your friend’s relationship with their significant other and they say, “Yeah, things are just fine.”?
+Isn’t that boring?
+Don’t we always want the high drama?)

 What do we talk about when things are okay?